Dynamic Regret Reduces to Kernelized Static Regret: Abstract

 \section{Abstract}

 We study dynamic regret in online convex optimization, where the objective is to achieve low cumulative loss relative to an arbitrary benchmark sequence.
-By observing that competing with an arbitrary sequence of comparators $u_{1},\ldots,u_{T}$ in $\mathcal{W}\subseteq\mathbb{R}^{d}$ is equivalent to competing with a \emph{fixed} comparator \emph{function} $u:[1,T]\to \mathcal{W}$, we frame dynamic regret minimization as a \emph{static regret} problem in a \emph{function space}.
+By observing that competing with an arbitrary sequence of comparators $u_{1},\ldots,u_{T}$ in $\mathcal{W}\subseteq\mathbb{R}^{d}$ can be reframed as competing with a \emph{fixed} comparator \emph{function} $u:[1,T]\to \mathcal{W}$, we cast dynamic regret minimization as a \emph{static regret} problem in a \emph{function space}.
 By carefully constructing a suitable function space in the form of a Reproducing Kernel Hilbert Space (RKHS), our reduction enables us to recover the optimal $R_{T}(u_{1},\ldots,u_{T}) = \mathcal{O}(\sqrt{\sum_{t}\|u_{t}-u_{t-1}\|T})$ dynamic regret guarantee in the setting of linear losses, and yields new scale-free and directionally-adaptive dynamic regret guarantees.
-Moreover, unlike prior dynamic-to-static reductions---which are valid only for linear losses---our reduction holds for \emph{any} sequence of losses, allowing us to recover $\mathcal{O}\big(\|u\|^2+d_{\mathrm{eff}}(\lambda)\ln T\big)$ bounds in exp-concave and improper linear regression settings, where $d_{\mathrm{eff}}(\lambda)$ is a measure of complexity of the RKHS.
+Moreover, unlike prior dynamic-to-static reductions---which are valid only for linear losses---our reduction holds for \emph{any} sequence of losses, allowing us to recover $\mathcal{O}\big(\|u\|^2_{\mathcal{H}}+d_{\mathrm{eff}}(\lambda)\ln T\big)$ bounds when the losses have meaningful curvature, where $d_{\mathrm{eff}}(\lambda)$ is a measure of complexity of the RKHS.
 Despite working in an infinite-dimensional space, the resulting reduction leads to algorithms that are computable in practice, due to the reproducing property of RKHSs.